Please get in touch with us if you require any further information or advice, there is absolutely no obligation.

 We are proactive.
 We match tenants requirements to our properties, we don’t wait for the phone to ring.

-The four main management packages are listed below although we do maintain a flexible attitude and are able to adapt our service to meet our clients individual circumstances for example by providing a part only service or by taking on additional tasks and duties.
+The three main management packages are listed below although we do maintain a flexible attitude and are able to adapt our service to meet our clients individual circumstances for example by providing a part only service or by taking on additional tasks and duties.

 We only ever charge our commission when the rent is paid and not when the rent is charged.
 This means that it is in our interests that tenants pay rent promptly.
 We do not charge a premium for Housing Benefit tenants, the commission remains the same for all.